shyam100v/cs4641Project/README.md

 ## Linear Regression

 **Histograms**\
-Based on the table above, the data for the number of views, likes and dislikes was modified to remove any data points that were outside 2 standard deviations from their respective mean.
-Then, a basic histogram of the number of views, likes and dislikes was plotted.
+A basic histogram of the number of views, likes and dislikes was plotted.
 As it is appreciated on the graphs below, the three graphs are heavily skewed which is understandable — most common YouTubers probably won’t have that many views, likes and dislikes.
 Ideally, the data should resemble a Gaussian distribution.
 Luckily, a log tranformation can be applied to the number of views, likes and dislikes to achieve that.

 ![Number of views without logs](https://raw.githubusercontent.com/shyam100v/cs4641Project/master/image/Number%20of%20views%20without%20logs.PNG)
 ![Number of dislikes without logs](https://raw.githubusercontent.com/shyam100v/cs4641Project/master/image/Number%20of%20dislikes%20without%20logs.PNG)